 I was up in the Allentown area last week.
 I needed to be up there sometime in the mid-afternoon.
 If you’ve ever dealt with Philadelphia traffic, you know you don’t play games during that time (like any city really).
 So I left early and ended up having 5 hours of free time.
 I like to see various areas and had the day off, so I thought why not?
 The drive could either be 90 minutes earlier or 2.5 later in the day.

 There are a few hikes I’ve wanted to do in the general area, so I decided to kill some time and went up to Hickory Run State Park.
 While driving up, the weather was beautiful.
 There wasn’t any rain, and it wasn’t forecasted to rain.
 It was sunny, but cooler for the summer (around 80).
 I thought it would be an ideal day to hike at Hickory Run State Park.
 There are miles of hiking trails at Hickory Run State Park.
 I know a lot of runners and trail runners come to explore.

-I started off on Blue Trail.
+At Hickory Run State Park, I started on Blue Trail.
 It’s a thin trail that winds through the forest.
 It connects both the Pine Hill and Sand Spring trails.